 It’s also important to understand that in the skincare world, organic doesn’t mean that the product is somehow better or safer.
 This part is confusing because the natural world contains things that can make us have an allergic reaction, collect mold, or have a higher presence of heavy metals.
 So it’s important to understand that organic isn’t the only solution.
 There are plenty of brands that don’t include organic ingredients that are completely fine.

-Avoid These Skincare Ingredients in Face Washes & Moisturizers
+Avoid These Skincare Ingredients in Face Washes and Moisturizers

-The very best way for a consumer to try to find the most effective face wash and moisturizer is simple: read the ingredients.
-Unfortunately, this can be confusing, so we have put together a list of things you should avoid when buying facial wash and facial moisturizer:
+The very best way for a consumer to try to find the most effective face washes and moisturizers is simple: read the ingredients.
+Unfortunately, this can be confusing, so we have put together a list of things you should avoid when buying facial washes and moisturizers:

 - 1,4-dioxane & other ethoxylated ingredients